 The department offers a number of courses, which normally run at 50% of a full-time study load.
 The idea behind this is that you should read two courses in parallel, or read one course while working on your Master's thesis.

-Most of the department's courses are offered both in Uppsala and in Visby, but some are only given at one campus.
+Most of the courses provided at the Department are offered both in Uppsala and in Visby, but some are only given at one campus.

-The 45 credit Master's thesis is divided up and written over several semesters.
+You will write a 45-credit Master's thesis.
+It is divided up and written over several semesters.
 You can choose to devote your full attention to the thesis, or read a course at the same time.
-Most courses are given in English, but you can choose to write your thesis either in English or in Swedish.

 Courses within the programme

-You can choose how to organise your studies yourself, after consulting with the Director of Studies.
-Below you can see one example of how the course work can be organised for the full, two-year programme.
+You can choose how to organise your studies yourself, after consulting with your programme coordinator or the director of studies.
+Below you can see one example of how the courses can be organised for the full-time two-year programme.

 Semester 1 Cosmopolitan Pasts, 7.5 credits (compulsory) The Craft of Research, 7.5 credits (compulsory) Elective courses corresponding to 15 credits

 Semester 2 Elective courses corresponding to 15 credits Advanced Field Course in Archaeology, 15 credits